-The Red Canyon Bicycle Trail (a national recreation trail), running for more than 8 paved miles, is appropriately named.
-This must-do path travels through scenic red canyons in an area referred to a "Little Bryce," after the national park Bryce Canyon.
+The Red Canyon Bicycle Trail (a National Recreation Trail), running for more than 8 paved miles, is appropriately named.
+This must-do path travels through scenic red canyons in an area referred to as "Little Bryce," after the nearby Bryce Canyon National Park.

-The trail offers a non-motorized alternative to the busy Scenic Byway 12, both winding through the Red Canyon in Utah's Dixie National Forest to a high mountain plateau.
-Surrounding you are towering cliffs and scattered pine forest.
+The trail offers a non-motorized alternative to the busy State Route (Scenic Byway) 12, both winding through the Red Canyon in Utah's Dixie National Forest to a high mountain plateau.
+Surrounding the trail are towering cliffs and scattered pine forest.

-Parking is available on the trail's western end off Scenic Byway 12 at the Thunder Mountain Trailhead or the Red Canyon Visitor Center.
+Parking is available on the trail's western end off SR 12 at the Thunder Mountain Trailhead or Red Canyon Visitor Center.